McZazz/OfflineOpenPGP/README.md

 (all source files inside same nwjs folder)
 ./nw

-/home/dev2/.config/OfflineOpenPgp

-Your saved data can be found in your system level user data directory, inside a directory named "OfflineOpenPgp".
+Your saved data can be found in your system level user data directory, inside a directory named "OfflineOpenPgp", likely here: "/home/dev2/.config/OfflineOpenPgp".
 This was tested on Linux Mint, however other versions of Linux may not be friendly with this concenpt so if it is not saving anything, you will have to modify the source to point to a hardcoded directoy.

 ## Development:
 This project is written 100% in object oriented Vanilla JS.